MarketSquare/robotframework-angularjs/TESTING.rst

 You should see it is basically a call to setInterval which will continually call the function with a 10 ms delay each time till the interval is cleared.
 The function it is calling basically outputs a dot, '.', and calls the notifyWhenNoOutstandingRequests function from the waitForAngular passing along the callback.
 That callback will print out a star, '*', to the console.
 Want to take a guess as to what will happen when you run this code?

 You will see a continual series of dots then stars printed to the console.
 Now on the async test page click the button label $timeout.
 Only dots are printed to the console for some time.
 Then only stars.
 What is happening at this time?
 When only the dots are outputed we are waiting for angular.
+More so, the callback that would print stars has not returned.
 And when just the stars are print, its all those callbacks returning while we were waiting for angular to complete.
-God ahead and some of the other asyncrouous actions on the async page and see what the output is.
+Go ahead and click on some of the other asyncrouous actions on the async page and see what the output is.

 Note when you want to stop the output type the following line into the console to stop the continious interval call.